galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/runs-submit-local.md

 ## Working with the `runs submit local` command

 To use the `galasactl runs submit local` command, the `JAVA_HOME` environment variable must be set to reference the JVM in which you want the test to run.
 This is because the local java run-time environment is used to launch the test locally.
 To check that `JAVA_HOME` is set correctly, the tool checks that `$JAVA_HOME/bin/java` exists in Unix or Mac, and `%JAVA_HOME%\bin\java.exe` exists on Windows.
+For more inforation on setting the JAVA_HOME environment variable, see the _Installing the Galasa CLI_ documentation.

 The level of Java must match the supported level of the Galasa version that is being launched.
 Use the `galasactl --version` command to find the galasactl tool version.
 We currently support Java version 11 to version 16 JDK. _Note:_ We do not currently support Java 17 or later.